demergent-labs/azle/README.md

 ###### USD Cost Estimates Per Year

-These estimates use the median Wasm instructions per update function call including the function prelude.
+These estimates use the median Wasm instructions per function call including the function prelude.

 The Wasm instruction counts used are: